, , , ,

 We did this hike on May 23, 2015.
 Present party was Curtis, Sandy, Katy, Troy, and I.

 The hike started out from a washed out creek.
-The path wasn’t over clear but once we got above the rocky cliff, it was a very well travelled path.
+The path wasn’t very clear but once we got above the rocky cliff, it was a very well travelled path.

 It wound nicely through the forest and gave spectacular views of cliffs, mossy hillsides, and a dry creek.
 It climbed a bit but nothing like Lady MacDonald.